Directed Study and Other Individualized Options

 Most CLA departments offer a Directed Study/Directed Research registration as part of their curriculum.
 Contact the department to obtain the course number and section.
 Students register for the Directed Study option that corresponds with the sponsoring faculty member's department.

-All other students registering with a CLA student/faculty contract have until the end of the 2nd week of the semester to receive a class permission number from 16 Johnston Hall to register.
+All other students registering with a CLA student/faculty contract have until the end of the 2nd week of the semester to receive a class permission number.
 After that, they will need to petition to late add the course through their college office.
 Graduate students can submit their late add petitions online.

-Sometimes a Directed Study, Directed Research, Directed Instruction, EXC, or IND course can count toward the requirements of a major or minor.
+Directed Study, Directed Research, EXC, or IND course may count toward the requirements of a major or minor.
 Many departments have restrictions on this, so you should never assume this will be the case.
 Consult your advisor about the possibility of using your course to meet departmental requirements.

 IMPORTANT: There could be financial implications if you fail to complete your Directed Study and have to withdraw.